 |School mission and unique qualities (as provided by the school):|

-Moravian challenges students with a strong, personalized academic major.
-Students grow intellectually from programs that develop from the faculty's innovative teaching, from the intellectual relationships between faculty and students, and from the broad range of opportunities for personalized learning.
-Students also experience hands-on learning.
-They participate in collaborative research and scholarship such as the SOAR and Honors programs, internships, study abroad, leadership, work-study, and community service opportunities.
+Students participate in collaborative research and scholarship such as the SOAR and Honors programs, internships, study abroad, leadership, work-study, and community service opportunities.
 Students live and learn in an environment that promotes the development of a deeper enjoyment of life.
 They develop personally through co-curricular activities such as athletics and recreation, music and the arts, and opportunities for an active social life.
 Students leave Moravian with the skills, knowledge, and support necessary to more deeply enjoy life, work, and their role in the world.

-With facilities that range from historic to modern, a $20 million academic complex featuring state-of-the-art educational technology, lies at the heart of the Main Street Campus.
-Students can select from a variety of housing options, including town-house style apartments, and a new living and learning residential complex on its historic Hurd Campus in the heart of Bethlehem that offers a multitude of amenities for today's students.
+Students can select from a variety of housing options, including town-house style apartments, and a new living and learning residential complex on its historic Hurd Campus in the heart of historic Bethlehem that offers a multitude of amenities for today's students.

-Recent additions to the more than 50 academic programs include biochemistry, environmental studies (with science and policy tracks), German studies, and neuroscience.
-Learning experiences at Moravian goes beyond it campuses, students are eligible to study abroad for a semester, or a year, through more than 40 academic programs in over 30 locales.
+Recent additions to the more than 50 academic programs include pre-music therapy, sports management, public health (in partnership with East Stroudsburg University) and a defined pathway to a master's degree in athletic training (in partnership with ESU).
+Learning experiences at Moravian go beyond its campuses, students are eligible to study abroad for a semester, or a year, through more than 40 academic programs in over 30 locales.
 They can enroll in a six-week second language program in Italy, Mexico, Spain, or Germany through the LVAIC consortium.
 Moravian faculty lead May term study tours abroad each year.
-The College's Leadership Center promotes the development and exercise of student leadership qualities and skills, both on and off campus.

 The College expresses its heritage in musical and artistic programs of great distinction, which are shared with the Bethlehem community.
 One-fourth of the students perform in Moravian's music program.
-The annual Vespers program, featuring the Moravian College Choir, is broadcast on television each year throughout the region.
-Students from College's highly regarded art program display their works in Moravian's prestigious Payne Gallery.
+The annual Vespers program, featuring the Moravian College Choir, is televised each year.
+Students from the highly regarded art program display their works in Moravian's prestigious Payne Gallery.